Ze7Hu/Restaurant-Finder-App/README.md

  #User Story

-AS A coding boot camp student who travels frequently, I WANT the UI to allow me to search for restaurants in my location SO THAT I can easily find restaurants when I'm in an unfamiliar city.
+AS a student who travels frequently,
+I WANT the UI to allow me to search for restaurants in my location SO THAT I can easily find restaurants when I'm in an unfamiliar city.